As amended February 2024

 Council Standing Committees

-- The standing committees of the Council shall be the Executive; Legislative; Building, Fire and Plumbing Codes; Mechanical, Ventilation and Energy Codes Committees; also referred to as standing codes committees.
+- The standing committees of the Council shall be the Executive; Legislative; Building, Fire, Residential and WUI Codes; Mechanical, Ventilation, Plumbing, and Energy Codes Committees; also referred to as standing codes committees.

 - a.
-The Building, Fire and Plumbing Codes Committee shall include the Chairs of the Building, Fire, WUI, Plumbing and Residential Code TAGs.
+The Building, Fire, Residential and WUI Codes Committee shall include the Chairs of the Building, Fire, Residential and WUI Code TAGs.

 - b.
-The Mechanical, Ventilation and Energy Codes Committee shall include the Chairs of the Mechanical and Energy Code TAGs.
+The Mechanical, Ventilation, Plumbing, and Energy Codes Committee shall include the Chairs of the Mechanical, Ventilation, and Plumbing; and Energy Codes TAGs.

 - The Executive Committee shall be composed of the Council officers and the Chairs of the standing committees.